wdoyle42/lpo_prac/lessons/ols_in_stata/ols_regression_stata.md

 Let’s do several:

-1. Re-Create the above table, but this time report t-statistics instead of standard errors.
+1. Re-create the above table, but this time report t-statistics instead of standard errors.

-2. Re-Create the above table, but this time with no stars for significant variables.
+2. Re-create the above table, but this time with no stars for significant variables.

 3. Re-create the above table, but this time display confidence intervals.
 Exapnd the results to four significant digits.